llogiq/llogiq.github.io/_drafts/traits.md

 Aside: This is also the reason why `HashMap` does not implement `Hash` itself, because two equal hash maps could still store their contents in different order, resulting in different hashes, which would break the hashing contract.
+Even if the items were ordered (see `Ord` above), hashing them would require sorting, which would be too expensive to be useful.

 Unless you have some very specific constraints regarding equality, you can safely auto-derive `Hash`.
 Should you choose to implement it manually, beware